-Liiiike, it’s kinda a classic recipe that you know and love and have probably eating approximately eleventy billion times in your everyone-has-eaten-chicken-noodle-soup life.
+Liiiike, this paleo chicken soup is kinda a classic recipe that you know and love and have probably eating approximately eleventy billion times in your everyone-has-eaten-chicken-noodle-soup life.
 B-U-T, my classic-food-eating friends in internet-space, have you ever eaten it with a little spicy THAI-TWIST?

 There’s a few of the usual suspects: carrots, celery, onion, chicken (umm, obviously) that make me feel comfortable with calling it chicken noodle soup.
 BUT, then there’s those surprise guests that usually don’t come to dinner.

-We’re talking lemongrass, ginger and fish sauce, slowly swimming together in a pot of deliciousness, simmering and infusing the broth with a citrus-y, lemon-lime flavor profile that has a warmth and burst of saltiness that HITS the back of your throat with each spoonful.
+We’re talking lemongrass, ginger and fish sauce, slowly swimming together in a pot of delicious crockpot paleo chicken noodle soup, simmering and infusing the broth with a citrus-y, lemon-lime flavor profile that has a warmth and burst of saltiness that HITS the back of your throat with each spoonful.

 THEN, the tender 5-spice rubbed chicken that explodes in fall-apart-without-needing-a-fork-tenderness and an EXTREME level of addictive juiciness.